gravestench/dark-magic/pkg/services/config_file/README.md

 }
 ````

-Other services should use the `Manager` or `Dependency` interfaces to resolve
-their dependency on this service.

 If another service implements `HasConfig` it will be used to create an empty
-config if it doesnt exist.
+config (if it doesnt exist).
 The `Config` method should use a reference to the
-`Manager` interface to yield it's own config file
+`Manager` interface (obtained through implementing runtime.HasDependencies) to
+yield it's own config file.

-Additionally,
+Additionally, another service can implement `HasDefaultConfig` in order to
+declare what the default values of its own config file should be.